Namhyun-Kim-ASU/namhyunkim.github.io/_pages/about.md

 Hi there!
 I'm Namhyun Kim, and I'm currently pursuing my PhD in Electrical and Computer Engineering at Arizona State University.

-I'm passionate about advancing wireless communication technologies and exploring how artificial intelligence can revolutionize the way we design and optimize communication systems.
-My journey in this field has taken me from South Korea to Arizona, where I continue to push the boundaries of what's possible in wireless communications.
+I focus on modern wireless networks and how AI can reshape their design and optimization.
+That path took me from South Korea to Arizona, where I keep pushing what these systems can do.

 ## Education